 We will look to work between communities, public, private and voluntary sectors to connect people and promote ideas for more financially sustainable, greener, accessible and affordable approaches to transport for all people.Thurston added: “This pandemic has really shone a light on the issues faced by rural communities and the ability of those communities to come together to help support each other.
 I will look to tap into that amazing spirit.”

-Should you be unable to attend but have an interest, issue or idea about transport, please feel free to contact Thurston at any time by email WWM@Bavs.org.uk or call 07754 318 077.
+Alternatively, you can contact Thurston at any time by email WWM@Bavs.org.uk or call 07754 318 077.